FAQs

 In two or more bedroom properties, can more than one person live in the same room?

-No, the price is per person in relation to the number of bedrooms in the house.
+No. The price is per individual person per bedroom in the house.

-Do you have any houses where I can just rent one room?
+Do you have any student houses where I can just rent one room?

 What is an Energy Performance Certificate?

-An Energy Performance Certificate is a document that shows how efficient and how environmentally friendly a property is.
-All our properties have EPC’s and they are available to view upon request with one weeks notice.
+This is a document that states how environmentally friendly and energy efficient a property is.
+All of our properties’ EPCs are available to view with one week’s notice.

 Do I need a TV License?